 London Pavilion – the most striking building at Piccadilly Circus

 The former music hall London Pavilion is probably the most eye-catching building at Piccadilly.
 It was built in 1859 by Emil Loibl and Charles Sonnhammer.
 Particularly impressive are the facades featuring Renaissance, Baroque and Classical architecture.
 Musicals were staged here regularly between 1912 and 1934.
 In 1923, the first advertising hoardings were displayed at the London Pavilion.
-Eleven years later, the building underwent major structural alterations and was converted into a movie theater.
+Eleven years later, the building underwent major structural alterations and was converted into a movie theatre.
 Countless film premieres have been screened here, including “The Curse of Frankenstein” and the first James Bond movie.
-Today, the Pavilion is a huge shopping mall, and a truly spectacular one at that.
+Today, the Pavilion is a huge shopping mall and a truly spectacular one at that.
 The building is situated on the north-east side of the Circus, at the intersection of Shaftesbury Avenue and Coventry Street.

 The Criterion Theatre at Piccadilly Circus

 The Criterion Theatre is one of the best-known theatres in London.
 It opened on March 21, 1874.
 The auditorium is spread over three levels and has a seating capacity of 588.
 With the exception of the ticket booth, the entire theatre is underground.
 This place is worth a visit even when there’s no play on show, as the Art Deco interior is an impressive sight.
 It’s one of many musical venues in London.